-Select whether to enable advanced password: Enable: selecting this option enables advanced password creation, allowing you to create passwords up to 16 bytes in length.
+Enhanced Password Select whether to enable advanced password: Note: We recommend that you always enable the enhanced password setting, and create a strong 16 character password.
+Enable: selecting this option enables advanced password creation, allowing you to create passwords up to 16 bytes in length.
 Disable: selecting this option disables advanced password creation, allowing you to create basic passwords up to 4 bytes in length.
-Enter the password required for Telnet configuration and Web Manager access.
-Re-enter the password required for Telnet configuration and Web Manager access.
-When the unit communicates with another device on the
+Telnet/Web Manager Password Enter the password required for Telnet configuration and Web Manager access.
+Retype Password Re-enter the password required for Telnet configuration and Web Manager access.